Christ-Mind-Teachings/cmi-www/_acq/welcome.md

 The books in the library express a similar message but each source presents it in a different way and often using somewhat different language.
 The content is the same, just the form differs.
 The variety of forms of teachings support a deeper understanding of the material.

 The library is orgainzed by teaching or *source* and each source contains one or more *books*.
-The Libraries [homepage](https://www.christmind.info) displays an image that represents each source and a *Get Acquainted* guide.
+The [home page](https://www.christmind.info) displays an image that represents each source and a *Get Acquainted* guide.

 Since this is a new version of the Library the original edition is still available and represented by the first image on the page.